camiashley/group-project/README.md

 User provides their location and the distance in radius of the restaurant search.
 Through these, the app will provide a category selection for places near.

+5. Notifications

+So the restaurant can notify the user of the food being ready, this page asks the user whether or not it will notify them.

-5. Categories
+6. Categories

 The page shows categories of different styles of food.
 This depends on their location.

-6. Restaurant Recommendation
+7. Restaurant Recommendation

 After category selection, the user is recommended restaurants under the category they chose.

-7. Feedback
+8. Feedback

-The user can provide feedback for the restaurant selected.
+The user can provide feedback for the food options provided on the app.

+9. User Communication

+Through feedback, users can follow one another to check out their feedback for the restaurant and the app.
+They can follow each other or unfollow their feed and feedback for the app.

-8. Mobile Payment / Review Order
+10. Review Order

-The app will review the order back to the user.
-This will be improved in the future.
+The app will review the order back to the user before sending the order to the restaurant kitchen.

+11. Thanks Page

+The website will notify the user that the order has been sent to the restaurant kitchen and thank him/her for using the app.

 # Test Cases
 For now, test cases have the e-mail and password of a user in the database.